Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - You leave your belongings unattended.
 If you leave your luggage unattended in a public place, your insurer can refuse to cover them if they’re stolen.

-- You’re drunk.
+- You’re under the influence.
 If you consume an excessive amount of alcohol or take drugs not prescribed by a doctor, your insurer can deny any claims for incidents that occurred while you were under the influence.

 - You participate in risky activities.
 Standard policies will typically not pay out for injuries resulting from your involvement in an adventure activity like bungee jumping or parasailing.
 If you plan to get your adrenaline pumping, let your insurer know ahead of time and get a policy that will cover you.